Trust board and leadership

 Previous roles include executive director of finance and resources for a local authority.
 Phil has also served as member of the Independent Audit Committee for the Wiltshire Police and Crime Commissioner.
 Phil was appointed in August 2018 and his term has been extended until 30 September 2022.

-Prof Durka Dougall - Non-executive director
+Prof Durka Dougall - Acting Deputy Chair in Common

 Voting member on both Trust Boards